-We also host several emergent meetings throughout the year to confer the Mark Master Mason and Most Excellent Master Degrees, allowing us to save time by not having to setup both a Royal Arch Chapter and a MMM or MEM lodge in the same evening.
-The average number of regular and emergent meetings a year is about seven or eight.
+We also sometimes host one or several emergent meetings throughout the year to confer the Mark Master Mason and Most Excellent Master Degrees, allowing us to save time by not having to setup both a Royal Arch Chapter and a MMM or MEM lodge in the same evening.
+The average number of regular and emergent meetings a year can vary from four to eight depending on the Principals’ term plan.

 Our Chapter searches out the best Masonic speakers from Edmonton and beyond and we have an education presentation or discussion at each Chapter meeting.
 Companions are expected to contribute to those discussions.
 A Festive Board is conducted after each of our meetings at a local restaurant or public house.
 We welcome any Royal Arch Mason who has time to visit our Chapter.
 We value our visitors and welcome them wholeheartedly into Chapter.

 Candidates for these Ancient and Profound Degrees and all Chapter members must embrace our Ten Chapter Principles.
 You must have a love of excellent ritual, education, and fellowship.
 We are unique and are working very hard to earn a high level of commitment from our membership.
 Part of the leadership we teach and learn within Chapter is to give back; both to the Chapter and to our Craft lodge in which we were raised and that we are duty-bound to support.